How to get your money goals sorted: Part 2 of Money Management Series

 Enough money to live off and people who love me.

 Now in my eyes enough money to live off means I don’t have to earn any more money at all, I would already have enough to sustain me for as long as I live.
-This is called financial independence something I really think everyone should aim for in some capacity.

-People who love me, well what I’m referring to here is having a community of my family and friends.
 Now some people may say this isn’t a money goal at all but I would disagree.
 You see I need to know that financially I am able to go visit and spend time with the people I love and who love me.

-Now its time to break this all down into things we can work towards.
+Now it’s time to break this all down into things we can work towards.
 I can’t really tell you how to do this because each person’s goals will be so unique and there are many different ways of doing that same thing.
-But I will demonstrate with my own goals so you can see how I plan to do it and then hopefully you can create your own money goals.

 I tend to try and write my goals in some form of chronological order, but if you prefer you can do it in order of your most important goal.

-Note how I pulled in the one activity I didn’t discuss earlier, educating people.
-Also this may seem like a big goal that encompasses too many aspects to some of you to be one goal.
 However, I have already extensively developed my plan to reach financial independence separately and so feel comfortable having such a multifaceted objective as one goal.

-But basically I need to earn a decent wage and invest well, and blogging is how I intend to do it.
+But basically, I need to earn a decent wage and invest well, and blogging is how I intend to do it.
 You could break this goal down into small chunks if you prefer but that’s up to you.

-Goal Two: RV around America
+Goal Two: RV/Travel

 I almost want to get this goal done sooner rather than later just because the majority of my other goals involve developing a life in a fixed location (the farm).